Benefits of Choline Bitrate

 Choline’s role as a nutrient was first recognized in 1922, when it was found to be necessary for preventing fatty liver.
 Researchers also established in 1975 that choline supplementation increased the production of acetylcholine.
 This discovery led to increased research in the relationship between dietary choline and brain function.

 Uses of Choline Bitartrate

-Brain health support is the primary reason to take choline bitartrate supplements, due to choline’s role in the biosynthesis of acetylcholine.
-Choline also supports healthy inflammation management, heart health and liver health.
+Brain health support is the primary reason to take choline bitartrate supplements, due to choline’s role in the biosynthesis of acetylcholine, therefore it is a prominent ingredient in our Neuro-Natural Range.
+Choline is also featured in our Total Balance Range and Multi-Xtra because it supports healthy inflammation management, heart health and liver health.

 Choline bitartrate supplements can help provide support for absentmindedness and maintain memory recall.
 It is also being studied for its ability to maintain neuromuscular function as you age, since choline helps nerves interact with muscles.

 Choline may help support healthy liver function by eliminating toxins that can cause liver conditions.